UjjwalAggarwal-1/Distributed-LMS-w-Raft/README.md

 ```

-### > Run the setup.sh bash file or Follow Steps 2 onwards
+### 2. Run the setup.sh bash file
-* You may create a virtual env and activate it at this step
+* You may create a virtual env and activate it now

 ```
 ./setup.sh